Huguet57/LIMO-Velo/README.md

 - [ ] Interpolation and smoothing of states when mapping offline
 - [ ] Erase unused (potentially dangerous) points in the map
 - [ ] Try to add a module for removing dynamic objects such as people or vehicles
+- [ ] Use UKF instead of EKF for fun
+- [ ] Add vision buffer and ability to paint the map's points

 ---